atagliab/BYONIC-PISCES/README.md

 Richon, C., and A. Tagliabue (2019), Insights into the Major Processes Driving the Global Distribution of Copper in the Ocean from a Global Model, Global Biogeochemical Cycles, doi:10.1029/2019gb006280.

+Richon, C., and A. Tagliabue (2021), Biogeochemical feedbacks associated with the response of micronutrient recycling by zooplankton to climate change, Glob Chang Biol, 27(19), 4758-4770, doi:10.1111/gcb.15789.

+Hawco, N., Tagliabue, A., and B. S Twining (2022), submitted

 **Prerequisites / Getting started:**

 svn: http://forge.ipsl.jussieu.fr/nemo/svn/NEMO/releases/release-4.0 r11143